-- (1) "Option-Based Award" means an award under an equity incentive plan of options, including, for greater certainty, share options, share appreciation rights and similar instruments that have option-like features.
+"Option-Based Award" means an award under an equity incentive plan of options, including, for greater certainty, share (1) options, share appreciation rights and similar instruments that have option-like features.
 The fair values of Option grants have been determined using the same methodology and values used in determining the share option value for the Corporation's financial statements as the Corporation believes it represents the best estimate of fair value of the Options at the time of grant.
-The fair value of these Options was calculated by using the Black-Scholes option pricing model as follows: (i) for Options granted during the financial year ended October 31, 2018 by assuming a risk-free interest rate of 2.01% - 2.32%, a dividend yield of \$nil per share, the expected annual volatility of the Corporation's share price of 42% - 49% and an expected life of the Options of three years for employees and four years for directors, officers and consultants with an expected forfeiture rate of 18% applied to that fair value; (ii) for Options granted during the financial year ended October 31, 2017 by assuming a risk-free interest rate of 0.80% - 1.55%, a dividend yield of \$nil per share, the expected annual volatility of the Corporation's share price of 47% - 55% and an expected life of the Options of three years for employees and four years for directors, officers and consultants with an expected forfeiture rate of 33% applied to that fair value; and (iii) for Options granted during the financial year ended October 31, 2016 by assuming a riskfree interest rate of 1.0%, a dividend yield of \$nil per share, the expected annual volatility of the Corporation's share price of 70% and an expected life of the Options of three years with an expected forfeiture rate of 32% applied to that fair value.
-For the value of Options that vested in the current year see "Incentive Plan Awards - Value Vested or Earned During the Year". - (2) "All Other Compensation" represents the Corporation's share of the contribution to the ESOP.
-See "Components of Executive Compensation Employee Share Ownership".
+The fair value of these Options was calculated by using the Black-Scholes option pricing model as follows: (i) for Options granted during the financial year ended October 31, 2020 by assuming a risk-free interest rate of 0.52% - 0.58%, a dividend yield of \$nil per share, the expected annual volatility of the Corporation's share price of 32% - 36% and an expected life of the Options of three years for employees and four years for directors, officers and consultants with an expected forfeiture rate of 13% applied to that fair value; (ii) for Options granted during the financial year ended October 31, 2019 by assuming a risk-free interest rate of 1.41% - 1.65%, a dividend yield of \$nil per share, the expected annual volatility of the Corporation's share price of 33% - 41% and an expected life of the Options of three years for employees and four years for directors, officers and consultants with an expected forfeiture rate of 11% applied to that fair value; and (iii) for Options granted during the financial year ended October 31, 2018 by assuming a risk-free interest rate of 2.01% - 2.32%, a dividend yield of \$nil per share, the expected annual volatility of the Corporation's share price of 42% - 49% and an expected life of the Options of three years for employees and four years for directors, officers and consultants with an expected forfeiture rate of 18% applied to that fair value.
+For the value of Options that vested in the current year see "Incentive Plan Awards - Value Vested or Earned During the Year".

+(2) "All Other Compensation" represents the Corporation's share of the contribution to the ESOP.
+See "Components of Executive Compensation - Employee Share Ownership Plan".
 The named executives participate in the ESOP on the same terms and using the same formulas as for other participants.